dstokes/slack-status/README.md

 configuration
 =============
-Configuration is defined in a toml file at `~/.slack-status`
+Configuration is defined in a toml file at `~/.slack-status`.
+You can get your slack token(s) [here](https://api.slack.com/custom-integrations/legacy-tokens).

 ```
 [my_org]